-Lawyers For People With Burns Sustained In Chicago Car Crashes
+Lawyers for People With Burns From Car Accidents

 Unlike most injuries involved in vehicle collisions, suffering a burn in a car accident often has long-term effects, which can leave permanent scars all over the body.
 Burns from automobile fires are still a leading cause of severe burns in the U.S. and occur at increasing rates.
 In fact, the Chicago metropolitan area has had a major increase in the number of auto accident fires as the roads have become significantly more congested over the last few decades, as the population continues to grow.

 Statistics by the U.S. Fire Administration (USFA) indicate that there were nearly 220,000 vehicle fires in 2009, with more than 1600 reported serious injuries and 280 deaths.
 Many of the injuries and fatalities resulted in severe burns.
 The NFPA (National Fire Protection Agency) indicate that automobile fires occur more on highways than urban roads or city streets, due to congested traffic traveling at a higher speed.

 Even though the National Highway Transportation Safety Administration (NHTSA) adopted standards in the 1970s to maintain the integrity of the vehicle fuel system, busy highways and defects in automobile manufacturing still cause too many victims to suffer a burn in a car accident.

 Driver error and car defects, as well as unexpected extenuating circumstances including road and weather conditions, cause most vehicle fires.
 Since car fires are one of the leading causes of burn injuries, Chicago area motorists must remain aware of how vehicle fires happen to avoid them from starting.
 There are various situational factors that can influence the potential of a vehicle fire.
 These include: